 Anjali came to the Red Door as a refugee claimant from India.
-She was a college professor with a degree in Zoology.
-She fled India with her daughter because she was trapped in an abusive relationship.
+She fled to Canada with her daughter because she was trapped in an abusive relationship.

 Born in a very traditional family, I lead a sheltered and protected life and spent my time focused on my studies.
 Once in my 20’s, my parents sought a husband for me as arranged marriages still remain the norm.
 I got married and moved to Mumbai.